JaylyDev/jaylydev.github.io/posts/enable-experiments.md

 author: Jayly
 title: Enable Experiments on Minecraft Education
 description: Enable experimental features on a Minecraft Education Edition worlds using a resource pack for testing the latest features offered in latest Minecraft Education edition and Minecraft Education Preview.
-date: 7/27/2024
+date: 3/8/2025
 download: true
 image: /assets/posts/enable-experiments/enable-experiments.png
 ---

 # Enable Experiments on Minecraft Education

-With each retail version of Minecraft: Bedrock Edition includes experimental features, in which they can be toggled on to test the features in Minecraft, these experimental features are also available in Minecraft: Education Edition except they're not displayed in world settings.
+With each retail version of Minecraft Bedrock includes experimental features, in which they can be toggled on to test the features in Minecraft, these experimental features are also available in Minecraft Education Edition except they're not displayed in world settings.

 ## Experimental Features in Minecraft Education Edition